P-Bharti/QuickMacro/README.md

 ```
 python main.py -s Recording_1 -d 3 record -mr
 ```
-EXAMPLE FOR LINIX (When terminal is in the directory of the script; otherwise write the path to it):
+EXAMPLE FOR LINUX (When terminal is in the directory of the script; otherwise write the path to it):
 ```
 sudo ./main.py -s Recording_1 -d 3 record -mr
 ```